Home Groups Investigative Journalism Network

 Sharing best practices and solutions to common challenges is an important component of the network, which is always on the lookout for stories of cross-border impact and collaboration opportunities, as well as appropriate training and workshop ideas.

-The most recent workshop, which was open to all EBU Members, was held in October 2022 in Bari, in the sidelines of the Prix Italia.
-It was attended by 26 investigative journalists (from 15 organizations) who pitched stories which in their view would benefit from collaboration among EBU Members.
+The most recent workshop, which was open to all EBU Members, was held in October 2023 in Bari, in the sidelines of the Prix Italia.
+It was attended by 26 investigative journalists (from 17 organizations) who pitched stories which in their view would benefit from collaboration among EBU Members.
 Following that, story groups were formed for reporters to share research and news content on several of these stories.

 Activities are managed by a Steering Committee, which is an expert group reporting to the EBU News Committee.
-The Steering Committee has the following EBU Members:

 Steering Committee

-The committee has the following EBU Member organizations: BBC, DR, FT, NRK, RAI, RTBF, RTE, RTVE, VRT, YLE, and ZDF.
+The committee has the following EBU Member organizations: BBC, DR, FT, NRK, RTBF, RTE, RTVE, VRT, YLE, and ZDF.